Sean O'Donnell, Ph.D.

-New empirical paper from Kaitlin Baudier's thesis on the evolutionary ecology of thermal tolerance- Extreme insolation: climatic variation shapes the evolution of thermal tolerance at different scales.
+Empirical paper (from Kaitlin Baudier's thesis) on the evolutionary ecology of thermal tolerance- Extreme insolation: climatic variation shapes the evolution of thermal tolerance at different scales.
 In press, American Naturalist.

 Sponsored research agreement with Academic Venture Technologies: Toward developing erythritol as a human-safe insecticide (with Dr. Daniel Marenda)

 Wistar-Morris fund: Stable istope analysis of the role of nutrition in division of labor (with Dr. David Velinsky)